About the course

 Our interviews are a rigorous and thorough process, designed to get the best match of applicant to the places available.

 All offers to train within WBTSA are conditional.
-Conditions may include: a DBS; Fitness to Teach; completion of professional skills tests in literacy and numeracy; as well as original documentary evidence of degree and GCSE qualifications.
+Conditions may include: a DBS; Fitness to Teach; as well as original documentary evidence of degree and GCSE qualifications.
 You may be required to complete a subject enhancement course (SKE) before your training begins.
 We also strongly recommend you spend time in school to gain insight into current educational organisations.

 How school placements work